Egrk/SakhaDictTgBot/README.md

 # Sakha Dictionary Telegram Bot

 Sakha Dictionary Telegram Bot is a bot which give a brief explanation of Sakha language word.
-Bot take only word, not sentence
+Bot take only word, not sentence.
 Telegram: @SakhaDictBot

 ## Launching